PennyLaneAI/qml/videos.rst

     strategies of automatic differentiation, and how to integrate quantum circuits with machine learning frameworks such as PyTorch and Tensorflow using open-source software.

-.. youtube:: LpyRdBAMEEY
-    :title: IBM Quantum Experience & Qiskit: A Platform for your NISQ needs
-    :author: Thomas Alexander (IBM)

-    Learn how IBM's software and hardware can be used to perform quantum computing and quantum machine learning with near-term devices.

 .. youtube:: vMDampJPE7E
     :title: Quantum Optimization in NISQ Devices and Beyond
     :author: Leonardo Banchi (University of Florence)